CVRC-Bioinformatics/sc_shiny_app/README.md

 ***

 # Load an scRNAseqAPP
-Detailed tutorial for loading an app
+Detailed tutorial for loading an app.

 ## *Start an Rstudio server session via OnDemand*